 Out Of Darkness – Holocaust Messages For Today

-Community Wide Events | In 2022 The Foundation will co-sponsor programing to educate and inform on the lessons of the holocaust to counter the issues of discrimination and religious persecution.
+Community Wide Events | 2022 the Foundation co-sponsored programing to educate and inform on the lessons of the holocaust to counter the issues of discrimination and religious persecution.
 Figge, Augustana, University of Iowa, Jewish Federation of the Quad Cities, German American Heritage Center and QC Symphony are among the many organization collaborating on this year long initiative.

 ICNA/ICQC

-Islamic Circle of North America | ICNA Relief provides social services across the U.S. to the underprivileged and those affected by natural disasters.
-Supporting outreach efforts in 2022.Islamic Center of the Quad Cities | Outreach to the effected members of the QC community through the efforts of the congregation of the Moline Mosque 2021.
+Islamic Center of the Quad Cities | 2021 Outreach to the effected members of the QC community through the efforts of the congregation of the Moline Mosque 2021.

 One Human Family

-The Foundation provides general and on-going support for One Human Family, an organization founded by Rabbi Henry Karp of Temple Emanuel (Davenport) and Reverend Richard Hendricks of Metropolitan Community Church (Davenport).
+One Human Family | 2020 Foundation provided general and on-going support for One Human Family, an organization founded by Rabbi Henry Karp of Temple Emanuel (Davenport) and Reverend Richard Hendricks of Metropolitan Community Church (Davenport).
 One Human Family facilitates events and brings together local faith leaders, civic leaders, educators, and Quad Citians to create task forces for promoting diversity and inclusion in the Quad Cities.

 Clinton Trees Forever

 Bickelhaupt Arboretum Youth Education | The Foundation funded the re-publication of the children’s book, The Forest Where Ashley Lives, written by local Eastern Iowa state forester, Mark Vitosh.
-The book is now distributed to children visiting the Bickelhaupt Arboretum in Clinton, Iowa.
+The book is now distributed to children visiting the Beckelhaupt Arboretum in Clinton, Iowa.

 Thornton Alumni Legacy Fund

-Machine Shop Program | In 2017, the Foundation significantly contributed to the Thornton Alumni Legacy Fund, an organization aiming to restore the defunded educational and extracurricular programs in Thornton Township, located in Harvey, Illinois.
+Machine Shop Program | 2017 the Foundation significantly contributed to the Thornton Alumni Legacy Fund, an organization aiming to restore the defunded educational and extracurricular programs in Thornton Township, located in Harvey, Illinois.
 The machine shop program provides education, trade skills, and a career path in mechanics for Thornton Township students.

 Tallgrass QC

-Picturing the Prairie Exhibit & Pollinator Conference | In 2016, the Foundation partnered with Sierra Club, the Figge Art Museum, QC Times, Nahant Marsh, WQPT, WVIK, Uncommon Ground, and John Deere to create Tallgrass QC, a collaboration that raises awareness of prairie ecology in the Quad Cities region.
+Picturing the Prairie Exhibit & Pollinator Conference | 2016-2017 the Foundation partnered with Sierra Club, the Figge Art Museum, QC Times, Nahant Marsh, WQPT, WVIK, Uncommon Ground, and John Deere to create Tallgrass QC, a collaboration that raises awareness of prairie ecology in the Quad Cities region.
 In 2016 and 2017, Tallgrass QC hosted a series of events, including the Picturing the Prairie exhibit at the Figge Art Museum, Nahant Marsh Education Center’s Pollinator Conference and butterfly release, as well as the airing of stories featuring prairie restoration efforts in our region through WVIK, the Quad Cities’ Public Radio station.